vahidasadi1366/METALING-keyword-analysis/README.md

 # METALING-keyword-analysis
 Spelling Variation Analyzer

 This project is a Python-based tool designed to identify and count spelling variants of target words across multiple text files.
-It was employed to analyse MetaLing Corpus.
+It was employed to analyse MetaLing Corpus (https://github.com/MetalingProject).

 Overview